Freedom of the Press

 Economic Environment(0 = best, 30 = worst)

-Journalists continue to face harassment and threats from the authorities, and some, particularly those who work for state-owned media outlets, practice self-censorship to avoid reprisals.
+Many newspapers published articles that were critical of the government during the year without reprisal, but journalists continue to face harassment and threats from the authorities, and some, particularly those who work for state-owned media outlets, practice self-censorship to avoid retaliation.
 Complaints filed against authorities regarding press freedom violations are often ignored.
-However, several newspapers routinely criticized the president, the government’s economic policies, and corruption in 2011 without legal consequences.
-Many also provided a certain amount of diverse political coverage in preparation for presidential and parliamentary elections in January 2011, in which incumbent president François Bozizé won a new term with 66 percent of the vote.
-Journalists cannot always operate safely outside the capital due to increased activity by the Lord’s Resistance Army (LRA), a Ugandan rebel group.
+In October 2012, a reporter was arrested and briefly detained after photographing an altercation between the police and a taxi driver; his camera and photographs were confiscated upon his release.
+Journalists cannot always operate safely outside the capital due in part to increased activity by the Lord’s Resistance Army (LRA), a Ugandan rebel group.
 The LRA, which does not have popular support, is primarily active in the southeast, near the borders of Uganda and the Democratic Republic of the Congo.